jakob-david/SP_Simulator/README.md

 - Johansson, F. D. (2010).
 Simulation of the Maxwell-Dirac and Schrödinger-Poisson systems.
 Göteborg.
 - Mocz, P. (2023, 1 25).
 Create Your Own Quantum Mechanics Simulation (With Python).
 From gitconnected: https://levelup.gitconnected.com/create-your-own-quantum-mechanics-simulation-with-python-51e215346798
 - Schloss, J. (2022, 12 9).
 The Split-Operator Method.
 From algorithm-archive: https://www.algorithm-archive.org/contents/split-operator_method/split-operator_method.html

+### Comments

+Sorry but I had troubles including the numbering for the equations, so they are not included.....